 I am not a heavy tool user in terms of volume.
 But I am super efficient at the few niche tools I use.

-By the end of this newsletter, I will introduce you to four tools that make my life easy as a marketer.
+By the end of this newsletter, I will introduce you to five tools that make my life easy as a marketer.

 These are a crucial part of my business, and I even pay for some of them.
 But they have free versions if you want to take them for a ride.